-The purity of properly handled meat far exceed that of lab grown meat.
+The purity of properly handled meat far exceeds that of lab grown meat.

 Living animals have active immune systems that destroy countless

 pathogens.
-The interior of a animal muscle is essentially sterile.
+The interior of a animal muscle is virtually sterile.

 Conversely, lab vats and the slurry that comes from them are petri